-The Council has ready access to borrowings from the Money Markets to cover any day to day cash flow need, whilst the PWLB provides access to longer term funds.
+The Council has ready access to borrowings from the Money Markets to cover any day to day cash flow need, and the PWLB and Money Markets for access to longer term funds.
 The Council is also required to provide a balanced budget through the Local Government Finance Act 1992, which ensures sufficient monies are raised to cover annual expenditure.
 There is therefore no significant risk that it will be unable to raise finance to meet its commitments under financial instruments.